Why We (Usually) Don’t Accept RFPs

 3. RFPs Are Impersonal

 Are you just sending an RFP to us, or to 5, 10, 15, 20 companies or more?
 Or have you already decided on someone but have to send an RFP out due to company policy?
 We have no way of knowing how many firms we’re competing against.
 This wouldn’t be a big deal if we could just whip ‘em off and send ‘em out, but a good RFP is well-crafted, personalized and detailed, all of which takes time.
 We don’t mind taking time for discovery before giving a quote to a potential client — in fact, we love doing this.
-What we do mind is investing time and energy into a process that rarely pans out for us, especially when we could be using that time and energy to help the clients who already know and love us, and with whom we in turn know we enjoy working.
+What we do need to consider is the cost of investing time and energy into a process that rarely pans out for us, especially when we could be using that time and energy to help the clients who already know and love us, and with whom we in turn know we enjoy working.

 This point can’t be emphasized enough: we want to have an excellent working relationship with you.
 That means making sure that we’re a good fit both in our approach and in terms of our working styles and personalities.
 Doing so not only makes the process infinitely more enjoyable for all, but also is more likely to lead to a final result that you love.
 And that is most definitely worth taking the time to get to know each other before setting anything down on paper.